Tomas-P/Luciferase-pipeline/README.md

 * os.path

 Of these, pandas, numpy, and matplotlib are not in the standard library.
 You should be able to install them through pip.
+I have created scripts to install these libraries, but use the install scripts at your own risk, I have not tested them.